Yolo1105/AI_Chatbot/README.md

 **Running the Chatbot**:
 - Deploy the chatbot within the NYU HPC environment, ensuring it has access to necessary APIs and databases for retrieving HPC-specific data.

+## Steps for training

+### 1. `nlu.yml`
+   - **Purpose**: This file is crucial for natural language understanding.
+It teaches the chatbot how to recognize what the user is saying by defining intents and providing example utterances for each intent.
+   - **Steps**:
+     1. **Define Intents**: Create intents that represent the types of questions or statements users might make about HPC.
+     2. **Provide Examples**: For each intent, list example phrases that a user might say.
+These examples train the AI on the variety of ways a user could express a single intent.
+   - **Example**:
+     ```yaml
+     - intent: ask_hpc_usage
+       examples: |
+         - What is high performance computing used for?
+         - Examples of high performance computing applications?
+     ```
+   - **Usage**: The intents and examples help the chatbot's machine learning model understand and categorize user inputs into these defined intents during conversations.

+### 2. `domain.yml`
+   - **Purpose**: Defines the universe in which your chatbot operates.
+It includes intents, entities, slots, responses, and actions that the chatbot knows about.
+   - **Steps**:
+     1. **Declare Intents**: List all the intents you’ve defined in `nlu.yml`.
+     2. **Define Responses**: Craft responses that the chatbot will use to answer the user.
+These can be direct text or triggers for custom actions.
+     3. **Specify Actions**: Include any standard or custom actions the chatbot might execute in response to user queries.
+   - **Example**:
+     ```yaml
+     intents:
+       - ask_hpc_usage

+     responses:
+       utter_hpc_usage:
+         - text: "HPC is used in scientific research, weather forecasting, and even in finance for risk analysis."

+     actions:
+       - utter_hpc_usage
+     ```
+   - **Usage**: This file is referenced during conversations to determine how the chatbot should react to different intents recognized by the NLU model.

+### 3. `stories.yml`
+   - **Purpose**: Illustrates the paths conversations can take.
+Stories are example dialogues that provide the model with patterns of interaction.
+   - **Steps**:
+     1. **Create Stories**: Develop stories that map out potential dialogue sequences based on the intents and actions defined earlier.
+   - **Example**:
+     ```yaml
+     - story: HPC usage story
+       steps:
+         - intent: ask_hpc_usage
+         - action: utter_hpc_usage
+     ```
+   - **Usage**: Stories train the dialogue management model to handle real-life, non-linear conversations by providing it with examples of how conversations might flow.

+### 4. `rules.yml`
+   - **Purpose**: Manages deterministic parts of conversations that should always follow the same path, like FAQs or specific commands.
+   - **Steps**:
+     1. **Establish Rules**: Define rules for interactions that should always elicit the same response.
+   - **Example**:
+     ```yaml
+     - rule: HPC Usage Rule
+       steps:
+         - intent: ask_hpc_usage
+         - action: utter_hpc_usage
+     ```
+   - **Usage**: Ensures consistency in the bot’s responses to specific user inputs, bypassing the dialogue management model for these cases.

+### 5. `actions.py`
+   - **Purpose**: Used for defining custom actions that involve executing Python code.
+Useful for dynamic responses or interactions that require processing or API calls.
+   - **Steps**:
+     1. **Define Custom Actions**: Write Python classes for actions that perform tasks beyond simple responses, like fetching data or processing user input.
+   - **Example**:
+     ```python
+     class ActionProvideHPCExamples(Action):
+         def name(self) -> Text:
+             return "action_provide_hpc_examples"

+         def run(self, dispatcher: CollectingDispatcher,
+                 tracker: Tracker,
+                 domain: Dict[Text, Any]) -> List[Dict[Text, Any]]:
+             dispatcher.utter_message(text="HPC is extensively used in genome analysis and quantum mechanics.")
+             return []
+     ```
+   - **Usage**: These actions can be called during conversations to perform complex operations and respond based on real-time data or computations.

+### 1. `domain.yml`
+- **Purpose**: Defines the universe in which your chatbot operates.
+It is essentially the chatbot’s vocabulary and capabilities handbook.
+- **Contents**:
+  - **Intents**: What the chatbot needs to recognize from user input.
+  - **Entities**: Pieces of information the chatbot can extract from user input.
+  - **Slots**: Variables that store information the chatbot can use throughout a conversation.
+  - **Responses**: Messages or actions the chatbot can use to respond to the user.
+  - **Actions**: Lists all the actions (custom or default) the chatbot can execute.
+- **Function**: Acts as a central configuration file that outlines all the possible elements (like intents, entities, actions, and responses) that the other files will reference.
+It ensures that any reference made in stories or rules is valid and has been predefined.

+### 2. `stories.yml`
+- **Purpose**: Used to train the chatbot’s dialogue management model by providing examples of real conversation paths.
+- **Contents**:
+  - **Stories**: These are detailed example conversations that include user intents followed by chatbot actions or responses.
+They represent the potential sequences of interactions.
+- **Function**: Helps the machine learning model understand the context and flow of conversations.
+It allows the model to practice and learn from various dialogue scenarios to handle similar situations in real conversations.

+### 3. `rules.yml`
+- **Purpose**: Manages predictable, deterministic parts of conversations that should always follow the exact same path.
+- **Contents**:
+  - **Rules**: Direct mappings of intents to responses or actions that do not require the influence of the machine learning model.
+Rules are used for straightforward interactions where the response does not vary, such as greetings, affirmations, or FAQ responses.
+- **Function**: Provides a reliable way to handle interactions that are standard and should not deviate.
+Unlike stories, which allow for more fluid and varied responses based on past dialogue, rules ensure a specific output every time a certain input is detected.

+### Key Differences
+- **Domain vs. Stories and Rules**: While the domain file defines everything the bot can potentially say or do, stories and rules dictate how the chatbot should act in specific situations.
+- **Stories vs. Rules**:
+  - **Flexibility**: Stories allow for more flexibility and can manage complex, varied dialogue paths using a trained model.
+They are ideal for handling more nuanced interactions.
+  - **Predictability**: Rules enforce predictable outcomes and are used where a deterministic response is needed, bypassing the dialogue model to ensure consistency in specific scenarios.

 ## Conclusion